CREATE is an annual community event

 - Kids are to between 5 and 10 years old

-- there is only room for 20 kids in the workshop at a cost of $5 per head – this ticket includes the party in the afternoon
+- there will be two workshops each running for one hour (10am to 11pm – and 11.30am to 12.30pm) – 20 kids per workshop at a cost of $5 per head – this ticket includes the party in the afternoon

 - The afternoon party is a free event from 4pm to 6pm – kids games, refreshments and lollies are included

-- Bookings are essential for the workshop and party – if you have booked your child in for the workshop you do not have to book in for the party
+- Bookings are essential for the workshops and party – if you have booked your child in for the workshop you do not have to book in for the party

 Film - Bus Stop Films - 23 march